sundew28/passenger-code-test/README.md

 $ php artisan jwt:secret
 ```

-Now lets move to creating our tables by running the artisan migrations command along with the seeder to populate the Users table with a basic user account.
+Now lets move on to creating our tables by running the artisan migration command along with the seeder to populate the Users table with a basic user account.

 ```bash
 $ php artisan migrate:fresh --seed --seeder=UsersTableSeeder
 ```

-This would create all the basic tables to run your application soomthly.
+This would create all the basic tables to run your application smoothly.
 I have created a basic user account for easy to use in this case.

 ```php
 // User account